srackham/hindsite/doc/design-spec.md

 - Include draft pages if the `-drafts` option is specified.
 - Slugify content document paths if the  `-sligify` option is specified.
+- The `SET` option value is formated like `name=value`.
+It sets a named configuration parameter and template variable.
+For example `-set theme=azure`

 Build sequence:

-- Check for pathalogical content, template and build directory overlap.
+- Check for pathalogical content, template and build directories overlap.
 - Check the template directory structure is mirrored in the content directory.
 - Check that all directory paths and content document file names are slugified.
 - Check for missing or invalid indexed document meta-data.